Dark Stores for Grocery Retailers: What Are They and How Do They Work?

 2. Achieving highest forecast accuracy

-Accurate demand forecasting is vital for grocery retailers who want to keep up with the customers’ delivery requests.
-Existing replenishment and forecasting systems with old data structures don’t provide accurate, granular forecasting that separate online orders from in-store demand.
-They fail at making the most profitable replenishment decisions for stores and dark stores that fulfill the demand streams.
+Accurate demand forecasting is vital for grocery retailers who want to keep up with their customers’ delivery requests.
+Existing replenishment and forecasting systems with old data structures don’t provide accurate, granular forecasting that separates online orders from in-store demand.
+They fail at making the most profitable replenishment decisions for stores and Dark Stores that fulfill the demand streams.

 Unlike traditional forecasting data structures, Dark Store forecasting needs to generate highly accurate forecasts by making use of the online channel data as well as taking promotional events, local demand and competition into account.

-By creating accurate short-term baseline forecasts at the SKU / zipcode / day / fulfillment preference level and forecasting demand at each location, grocers can position their inventory at the right amount at each location so that they can successfully increase your order fulfillment performance.
+By creating accurate, short-term baseline forecasts at the SKU/zip code/day/fulfillment preference level and forecasting demand at each location, grocers can position their inventory at the right amount at each location so that they can successfully increase their order fulfillment performance.

 3. Overcoming the perishables challenge

 A typical grocery order can consist of both perishable and non-perishable items.
-And majority of grocery items such as dairy, meat, fruits and vegetables have a short expiry window.
+And the majority of grocery items such as dairy, meat, fruits and vegetables have a short expiration window.
 If the product is not fresh, it’ll result in an unpleasant customer experience.

 The challenge is to make sure that every perishable item is delivered to the customer’s doorstep in its prime form.
 Yet, this can easily become a burdensome process for a grocery retailer.